Sv443/DumpErTon/README.md

 ## Response format:
 By default, the server will respond with a JSON object containing the following fields:
 - `error`: A boolean indicating if an error occurred.
-- `message`: A string containing the error message if an error occurred.
+- `message`: A string containing the error or success message.

 <br>